 Lab exercises are graded on completion and understanding.
 To receive credit, you must make good progress and submit your work.
-It is not required that you complete all problems to receive credit.
+Each lab indicates which problems are required for credit.

 Check-offs will be completed during lab.
 Academic interns or other staff will check your understanding of lab assignments by asking you a few short questions about the current lab or the previous lab (your choice).
 If you answer their questions in a way that demonstrates good progress, they will give you check-off credit.
 Check-offs are a great opportunity to receive one-on-one feedback and gain a deeper understanding of the material.